cowprotocol/docs/docs/cow-protocol/concepts/how-it-works/coincidence-of-wants.md

 Often, a batch auction contains multiple intents from different users who all want to perform the same trade.
 Instead of sending their trades individually one by one, solvers can batch all of the intents together and execute them as a single trade on-chain.
-Although a batching CoW goes to an AMM, this optimization reduces gas fees, as users trades interact with AMM smart contracts fewer times.
+Although a batching CoW goes on-chain, this optimization reduces gas fees, as users trades interact with AMM smart contracts fewer times.

 ### Intermediate